charlesfrye/minimodal/README.md

 ### Install Dependencies

 In `./server`
-create a virtual environment in a subfolder called `.stupid-modal-server` however you like (I used [`uv venv`](https://github.com/astral-sh/uv), to stay on trend), then install the local `requirements.txt` file.
+create a virtual environment in a subfolder called `.server` however you like (I used [`uv venv`](https://github.com/astral-sh/uv), to stay on trend), then install the local `requirements.txt` file.